FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 > IMPORTANT: Ensure that any local PostgreSQL instance that is running on port `5432` is stopped.

-You should see output indicating the successful creation of a database and start of the indexer service and start processing blocks from the beta-3 testnet.
+You should see output indicating the successful creation of a database and start of the indexer service.

 ```console
 $ forc index start --embedded-database --fuel-node-host beta-3.fuel.network --fuel-node-port 80 --run-migrations